pragathi12/Hand_Written_Recognition_of_Digit_9_Project/README.md

 # Hand_Written_Recognition_of_Digit_9_Project
-Developed a CNN model using TensorFlow &amp; Keras to identify digit ‘9’ from MNIST.
-Integrated OpenCV for preprocessing and Tkinter for real-time prediction, ensuring accurate single-digit classification with error detection.
+Developed a CNN model using Python, TensorFlow, and Keras to identify digit ‘9’ from MNIST.
+Designed the architecture, used OpenCV for preprocessing, and trained for accurate feature extraction.
+Built a Tkinter-based real-time interface with error detection for precise classification.
+Demonstrated expertise in deep learning, image processing, and model deployment.